 XCTest / XCUITest

-XCTest is Apple’s official framework for writing unit tests and is a great tool for iOS automation testing.
+XCTest is Apple’s official framework for writing unit tests and is a great tool for iOS app automation testing.
 XCUITest is a UI testing framework built on top of XCTest.
 With XCTest, developers can write tests for components at any level and can write test cases with both Objective-C and Swift.
 They can write UI test classes, test targets, methods, and perform an assert.
 XCTest is completely integrated with Xcode.

 Developers use XCUITest for functional testing, creating demo sequences for customers, and automating tests of common workflows.

-Calabash is a cross-platform automation framework that works well with android and iOS apps.
+Calabash is a cross-platform iOS app automation framework that works well with android and iOS apps.
 Developers use it to enable automated UI acceptance tests and to automate mobile applications like a native, mobile web, and hybrid.

 What makes Calabash great to work with is that it supports Cucumber.
 Meaning developers can write tests in a language that even business experts and people with non-technical backgrounds can understand.